riodelphino/zk-snacks-explorer.nvim/README.md

 - [Related](#related)
 <!-- mtoc end -->

+Hereafter, abbreviated as `zk-explorer`.

 ## Features

 - Tree style like `Snacks.explorer`
 - Displays the title instead of the filename
-- Shows Git and Diagnostics sign icons
+- Shows git and diagnostics sign icons
 - Search by the title
 - Watch for files and directories (add/modify/rename/delete)
 - Sort can be cahnged
-- Built-in Sorters and Custom Sorters
+- Built-in and custom Sorters
-- Built-in Queries and Custom Queries
+- Built-in and custom Queries
+- Built-in and custom Actions
 - User Config

-(in future)
-- Custom actions

 ## Screen shots